Unsteady dynamics of a classical particle-wave entity: The stationary solution and its linear stability analysis

-are both negative on a large open subset of the positive quadrant of the $(\kappa,\beta)$-plane.
-The stationary state becomes unstable when one of the poles changes sign.
+The trivial $s=0$ solution corresponds to translation invariance of the system.
+The two non-trivial poles are the solution of the quadratic factor.
+The stationary state becomes unstable when one of the non-trivial poles become positive.
 This takes place when